Advertisement

 Q: What sparked your interest in battery technologies, and how has your experience shaped your approach to testing and analysis?

 A: I have digested many media articles about global warming, and the increasing frequency of destructive weather events because of global warming, and it is of great concern to me.
 As a scientist, I believe science can help fix problems, but I am cognizant of my small role within the grand scheme.
 A problem of this magnitude requires government and industry support.
-I have been encouraged by many international governments incentivizing green energy production in the form of hydro, solar, and wind power.
+I have been encouraged by many international governments to incentivize green energy production in the form of hydro, solar, and wind power.

-In Australia there are also government incentives for the installation of roof-top solar panels, and many
+In Australia, there are also government incentives for the installation of roof-top solar panels and many

 Australian families and businesses have embraced this opportunity.
-Changing the production mode for general electricity supply is a great start, but some experts also say that changing the fuel used in personal and mass transportation would be a major contributor to reducing CO 2 production.
+Changing the production mode for general electricity supply is a great start, but some experts also say that changing the fuel used in personal and mass transportation would be a major contributor to reducing CO2 production.
 Many non-fossil fuel ‘power trains’ for transportation are being considered, but electricity from battery power has been in the market for many years now and is being embraced by consumers.

 Chemical analysis is critical for battery production.
 The purity of the chemicals used in battery production impacts safety, energy density, and longevity.
 Over the years, I have seen the need for more sensitive analytical instruments to determine lower and lower levels of impurities in batteries.
 This is all done to ensure maximum safety for users of electrically powered transportation.